“Without big data analytics, companies are blind and deaf, wandering out onto the Web like deer on a freeway.” – Geoffrey Moore

 By understanding this consumer’s buyer journey, you know that while the digital campaign elements most likely influenced the purchase, the consumer’s driver to purchase was the in-home catalog.
 Armed with this information you are able to target them effectively moving forward, and feel confident that you’re getting a positive ROI on your catalog.

-Who is most likely to have high LTV?
+Which new customers are most likely to have high LTV?

 As we approach the holiday season, retailers are gearing up for an influx of new purchasers, but should everyone by treated equally when it comes to the marketing materials they receive?
 What if someone is just buying a gift and is clearly outside of your key demographic?
 Or what about the group of customers who just make a small, low-value purchase?
 A CDP that incorporates machine learning and AI is able to take all of this behavioral and demographic data to create smart customer segments that not only predict which specific customers are most likely to have a high LTV (as defined by you!) but also provides recommendations on how to drive the most value out of them.